‘I will take this back to my team to deepen their learning about a better way of tackling writing in history’

 $AUD330 (inc. GST)

-Teaching Writing in History is a free one hour webinar to introduce Brad’s e-book and 5 hour course.
-You’ll get an overview of the three levels of essay writing at junior, middle and senior levels – and understand why a progression is so important.
+Teaching Writing in History is a free one hour webinar that will give you an overview of the three levels of essay writing at junior, middle and senior levels – and understand why a progression is so important.

-You’ll walk away feeling more confident in your approach to teaching writing in history and you’ll also receive an invitation to buy the book or sign up to our 5 hour course.
+You’ll walk away feeling more confident in your approach to teaching writing in history and you’ll also receive an invitation to sign up to our 5 hour course.

 Why should I join Teaching Writing in History?